 Television Networks Discovery Fit & Health and OWN became aware of Dr. Jacono's charitable work in 2010, and approached him with the opportunity to chronicle the touching stories of domestic violence survivors in a new television show.
 FACING TRAUMA premiered in October 2011, and follows the harrowing stories of women who have been left disfigured from violent circumstances, as they struggle to reconstruct their lives both physically and emotionally.
 From the initial consultation to the final reveal, FACING TRAUMA follows Dr. Jacono and his team as they work to heal both the internal and external scars of victims.

 Dr. Jacono also extends his philanthropy internationally as a volunteer surgeon for "BEYOND OUR BORDERS," an organization that brings underprivileged children from third world countries to the United States for surgery to repair disfigurement due to cancer, trauma, and birth defects.
 He also serves as a volunteer for "HEALING THE CHILDREN," which coordinates mission trips to third world countries to children receive surgeries unavailable to them due to a lack of medical and financial resources.
 He has been on over six missions.
 His most recent mission took him to Colombia, where he performed operations on children with cleft lips and cleft palates.
-He will be traveling back to Colombia this year, and going to Thailand in 2012.
-His 14 year old son is raising money for this mission.
+He will continue to travel back to Colombia, and also going to Thailand.
+His son is raising money for these mission.
 Go to http://www.thaichildrenmissions.com for more information.

 Below are photos of children who were born with a cleft lip and palate that Dr. Jacono performed reparative surgery on.
 This birth defect which occurs during the first three months of pregnancy, makes it very difficult for children to eat, drink, speak, and in some cases breath.